Stem Cell Donation and the LGBTQIA+ Community

 I’ve always wanted to help but was told I couldn’t donate blood?

-For a long time, many people in the LGBTQ+ community wanted to help but were told they couldn’t.
+For a long time, many people in the LGBTQIA+ community wanted to help but were told they couldn’t.

 The introduction of cheek swabs as a way to join the stem cell registry has opened up a genuine way help.